Barnes & Noble Nook Simple Touch

 Thanks to plenty of upgrades and a laser-sharp focus on the reading experience, the second-gen Barnes & Noble Nook Touch Reader is our new Editors' Choice for ebook readers.

-Amazon review summary for the Barnes & Noble Nook Simple Touch
+Price comparison for Barnes & Noble Nook Simple Touch